 ✓ To help with market research, try these:

 • Ubersuggest ✓ For definitions of market research terminology, read these:

 ✓ Hire a business consultant to help you plan your business.

-✓ If you are the only owner of your business, then you should form a Sole Proprietorship.
+✓ If you are not going to incorporate, then you have two choices: If you are the only owner of your business, then you should form a Sole Proprietorship.
 If you have partners, then you should form a Partnership.

 ✓ Pick a start date for the launch of your business.

 Your Business Name

 ✓ Write a list of potential business names.

 ✓ Find a cool and unique business name using one of these generators: